grisha/grisha.github.com/source/_posts/2017-12-15-blockchain-and-postgres.markdown

   );
 ```

-The `tx_id` column is the transaction to which this input belongs, `n`
+The `tx_id` column is the transaction to which this output belongs, `n`
-is the position within the input list.
+is the position within the output list.

 The `spent` column is an optimization, it is not part of the
 blockchain.
-An output is spent if an input is referencing it.
-Core
+An output is spent if later in the blockchain there exists
-maintains a separate LevelDb dataset called the *UTXO Set* (Unspent
+an input referencing it.
+Core maintains a separate LevelDb dataset
-Transaction Output Set) which contains all unspent outputs.
-The reason
+called the *UTXO Set* (Unspent Transaction Output Set) which contains
-Core does it this way is because by default it does not index
+all unspent outputs.
+The reason Core does it this way is because by
-transactions, i.e. Core actually does not have a way of quickly
+default it does not index transactions, i.e. Core actually does not
-retrieving a transaction from the store as there generally is no need
+have a way of quickly retrieving a transaction from the store as there
-for such retrieval as part of a node operation, while the UTXO Set is
+generally is no need for such retrieval as part of a node operation,
-both sufficient and smaller than a full transaction index.
-Since in
+while the UTXO Set is both sufficient and smaller than a full
-Postgres we have no choice but to index transactions, there is no
+transaction index.
+Since in Postgres we have no choice but to index
-benefit in having UTXOs as a separate table, the `spent` flag serves
+transactions, there is no benefit in having UTXOs as a separate table,
-this purpose instead.
+the `spent` flag serves this purpose instead.

 The UTXO Set does not include any outputs with the value of 0, since
 there is nothing to spend there even though no input refers to them